New Farm Loch: The Estate

-Facilities and Amenities
+Demographics

+Education

 New Farm had, until April 2018, 3 primary schools, namely Silverwood Primary, St. Andrews Primary (connected with St. Josephs Academy) and New Farm Primary (connected with James Hamilton Academy).
 New Farm and Silverwood Primaries have merged to become James Hamilton Primary whilst the Gaelic School previously based at Onthank Primary has now relocated to New Farm Loch.

-Until 2018 there were two secondary schools in New Farm Loch the James Hamilton Academy and the town's only Roman Catholic Secondary School, St. Josephs Academy, which was re-built in 2008.
-In April 2018 James Hamilton Academy merged with nearby Kilmarnock Academy and is housed in the new William McILvanney Campus along with James Hamilton Primary and the Gaelic School, Kilmarnock Academy is now the non-denominational Secondary School within New Farm Loch.
+Until 2018 there were two secondary schools in New Farm Loch the James Hamilton Academy and the town's only Roman Catholic Secondary School, St Joseph's Academy, which was re-built in 2008.
+In April 2018 James Hamilton Academy merged with nearby Kilmarnock Academy and is housed in the new William McIlvanney Campus along with James Hamilton Primary and the Gaelic School, Kilmarnock Academy is now the non-denominational Secondary School within New Farm Loch.

 East Ayrshire Council approved plans for the merger of James Hamilton Academy with Kilmarnock Academy to create a new secondary school and the merger of New Farm Primary School and Early Childhood Centre with Silverwood Primary School to create a new primary school with Early Childhood Centre, which will be co-located on a 3-18 campus on the existing Sutherland Drive site.

 The completion of this project was in 2018.
 New Farm Loch also contains Willowbank School, which caters for primary and secondary children with a range of severe, complex and profound additional support needs.